pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > - Please proved more information of the hyperspectral data-set.
 How was the radiometric, atmospheric and geometric correction done?
 Why two acquisition dates?

 We agree that this is an important metadata information.
-We added the information to FIXME.
 Note that these preprocessing tasks were done externally and not by ourselves.
-Because we think that this detailed information on data preprocessing might extend the data section too much, we decided to add this information into the appendix (FIXME).
+Because we think that this detailed information on data preprocessing might extend the data section too much, we decided to add this information into appendix F.

 **Radiometric Correction**